autokitteh/vscode-extension/docs/extension-structure.md

 - `src`: Contains all of the extension source code
 - `vscode-react`: Contains all of the webview UI source code

-## `src` directory

-The `src` directory contains all of the extension-related source code and can be thought of as containing the "backend" code/logic for the entire extension.
-Inside of this directory you'll find the:

-- `panels` directory
-- `utilities` directory
-- `extension.ts` file
+## `extension.ts` file

-The `panels` directory contains all of the webview-related code that will be executed within the extension context.
-It can be thought of as the place where all of the "backend" code for each webview panel is contained.

-This directory will typically contain individual TypeScript or JavaScript files that contain a class which manages the state and behavior of a given webview panel.
-Each class is usually in charge of:

-- Creating and rendering the webview panel
-- Properly cleaning up and disposing of webview resources when the panel is closed
-- Setting message listeners so data can be passed between the webview and extension
-- Setting the initial HTML markdown of the webview panel
-- Other custom logic and behavior related to webview panel management

-As the name might suggest, the `utilties` directory contains all of the extension utility functions that make setting up and managing an extension easier.
-In this case, it contains `getUri.ts` which contains a helper function which will get the webview URI of a given file or resource.

-Finally, `extension.ts` is where all the logic for activating and deactiving the extension usually live.
+`extension.ts` is where all the logic for activating and deactiving the extension usually live.
 This is also the place where extension commands are registered.

 ## `vscode-react` directory